• Skip to primary navigation

 2. On Control Panel screen, make sure that you are in Category View and click on Ease of Access.

-Ease of Access Option in Windows 10 Control Panel
+Ease of Access Settings Option in Windows

 4. On the next screen, scroll down and uncheck Remove background images option.

-Disable Remove Background Images Option in Windows 10
+Disable Remove Background Images Option in Windows

 5. Click on Apply and OK to save this setting.

-After this set a Wallpaper of your choice as the Background Image on your computer by going to Settings > Personalization > Background.
+After this, set a Wallpaper of your choice as the Background Image on your computer by going to Settings > Personalization > Background.

 6. Check Power Plan Settings

-Change Power Plan Settings Option in Windows 10 Control Panel
+Change Power Plan Settings Option in Windows

-5. Click on Change Advanced Power Settings link.
+3. On the next screen, click on Change Advanced Power Settings link.

-Change Advanced Power Settings in Windows 10
+Change Advanced Power Settings Option in Windows

 If Slide Show option was disabled, enable the option for Slide Show and then set a Wallpaper of your choice by going to Settings > Personalization >Background.